SherryH/contactList/README.md

 # Contact List

-A contact list offering search, sort, reporting capability.
+A contact list offering search, sort and reporting capability.

 This app was written with care and love to demonstrate the following criteria: